opZywl/LiquidBounce/README.md

 </div>

 ## Notes
-Currently [Legacy](https://github.com/CCBlueX/LiquidBounce/tree/legacy) development is maintained by the community.
+Current [Legacy](https://github.com/CCBlueX/LiquidBounce/tree/legacy) development is maintained by the community.

 ## Issues
 If you notice any bugs or missing features, you can let us know by opening an issue [here](https://github.com/CCBlueX/LiquidBounce/issues).